FreeON/freeon/Developers_Guide.md

     autoreconf -fis

 will recreate the necessary autoconf/automake/libtool scripts.
 This step requires that you have those tools installed on your system, and will fail otherwise.
-After this step you can configure the sources as described in the [Users Guide\#Downloading and Building](Users Guide#Downloading_and_Building "wikilink").
+After this step you can configure the sources as described in the [Users Guide\#Downloading and Building the code](Users Guide#Downloading_and_Building_the_code "wikilink").

 ### Validation